NDaruwalla/fitness-tracker/README.md

   - [Questions](#questions)

   ## Description / Objective
-  This workout tracker demonstrates my ability to create a Mongo database with a Mongoose scheme and handle routes with Express.
-Front end code was provided and I customized is according to my preferences.
+  This workout tracker was created with a Mongo database, a Mongoose schema and Express routes.
+The front end code was provided and I customized it according to my preferences.

   ## Links
   ### Github Repository